Code-Institute-Submissions/jbonjovi/README.md

 the Product has no object member error from pylint is also to be ignore

 # Bugs
+Once the debug was set to development, when I run the server on github no static file was taking into consideration sohad to run the server on mode insecure: manage.py runserver --insecure and I get to see all stylsheet and js working back.

 # Credit and media
 The content of articles has been copied from the online official interviews article provided by the corresponding magazines